 “As soon as I left Mar Vista High School [Imperial Beach] in ’65, I got drafted and followed my old man into the Navy.
 After flunking out of electronics school in San Francisco, I was a deckhand and later craft master on tugboats, working out of Hunter’s Point Naval Shipyard.
 By January of 1969 I was an advisor to the Vietnamese Navy Junk Force’s Coastal Group 14 on the Cua Dai River, 40 miles south of Da Nang.
 We stopped and searched river traffic all day.
 We patrolled and we got shot at all night.”

 When he returned to civilian life, Morin earned a B.F.A. in design from CalArts and began playing in a series of local bands.
-“I never really quit music,” he says.
+“I never really quit music,” he said.
 “I’ve played the guitar for nearly 50 years and the harmonica for 40, and now people actually pay to see and hear me do this.”

-Morin describes one very strange gig.
+Morin described one very strange gig.
 “Some friends and I played with the legenday icon of L.A.'s counterculture, Gypsy Boots.
 He was a fixture on L.A.'s scene for 50 years or more.
 A nature boy, athlete, philosopher, vegan, Jack LaLane on crack kinda guy.
-We opened a benefit concert for the LA Free Clinic for a radio station.
-We were in rented grandstands and a stage set up in the parking lot of the Palladium and the temperature was, as I recall, 195° or so.
+We opened a benefit concert for the L.A.
+Free Clinic for a radio station.
+We were in rented grandstands and a stage set up in the parking lot of the Palladium and the temperature was, as I recall, 195 degrees or so.
 We followed a glam rock band and waded through heaps of sweat-soaked glitter and streamers to play traditional bluegrass music while Gypsy Boots flung himself and his washtub bass all around for an audience of TWO people, besides our friends and family.”